-A recipe for the ultimate Mexican breakfast with homemade crispy tortilla chips tossed with zesty ancho chili sauce, topped with avocado, jalapenos, tomato, queso blanco, and a fried egg.
+A recipe for the ultimate Mexican breakfast chilaquiles with homemade crispy tortilla chips tossed with zesty ancho chili sauce, topped with avocado, jalapenos, tomato, queso blanco, and a fried egg.

 I just published a recipe for this – How to Make Homemade Crispy Tortilla Chips – to help you get started.
 Chilaquiles are flat out delish with homemade tortillas, but if you’re not comfortable with making them at home, you can always opt to use chips from a bag.

 What are Chilaquiles?